 For me, Reiki has been a journey of faith—showing up, trusting the process, and releasing expectations for the outcome.
 I entered my Reiki path with some heavy burdens on my heart.
 I felt caught in a cycle of injury, illness, inhibited self-expression, pressure, and barriers to doing many of the things that are so important to me.
 After I was attuned in level one, my back pain initially got worse.
 I had some emotional meltdowns.
 It was all part of the process of energetic detoxing and shedding things that weren’t serving me.
 Gradually, my back became healthier, and I regained much of my mobility.
 I got back into dance classes and capoeira.
 I invested a lot of energy into building my brand.
 I accepted a full-time job.
 I connected with wonderful physical therapists who helped me to heal multiple areas of my body and to have hope.
 I had the chance to be brave and speak my truth in intimate situations.

-The level two attunement coincided with opportunities to establish boundaries, embrace my sexual empowerment, shed relationships that were no longer aligned with my path, and heal other ones.
+The Reiki attunement coincided with opportunities to establish boundaries, embrace my self empowerment, shed relationships that were no longer aligned with my path, and heal other ones.
 Over the next few months, in some cases, my agitation increased as suppressed emotions bubbled up, but I didn’t quite feel ready to speak about them.
 In other cases, I was able to initiate conversations that led to overcoming relationship obstacles.
 In all cases, the Reiki helped clarify that I had to address these issues in order to move forward, that I could not push them aside any longer.

 As I approached the master level class, the next layer of healing and release with some of my relationships started to unfold.
 I had a difficult but necessary conversation with someone in my home.
 I finally wrote to a past lover who I had felt abused by.
 I left the master class feeling the conviction, confidence, and passion to share Reiki as much as possible, in spite of my own limitations.
 I believe that the attunement and the class helped clear out some of my mental blockages and allowed me to connect more deeply with this part of my path.